tranbaotran216/gdcount/README.md

 ---
 #Acknowledgements
-The model is built following the paper [CountGD](https://github.com/niki-amini-naieni/CountGD) This repository is based on the Open-GroundingDino and uses code from the [GroundingDINO repository](https://github.com/IDEA-Research/GroundingDINO.git)
+The model is built following the paper [CountGD](https://github.com/niki-amini-naieni/CountGD)<br>
+This repository is based on the Open-GroundingDino and uses code from the [GroundingDINO repository](https://github.com/IDEA-Research/GroundingDINO.git)<br>
-Thanks for your great work!
+Thanks for your great work!<br>
 @InProceedings{AminiNaieni24,
   author = "Amini-Naieni, N. and Han, T. and Zisserman, A.", title = "CountGD: Multi-Modal Open-World Counting",